 Skool compares to premium platforms like Kajabi in the realm of pricing.
 Granted, Kajabi is a little bit more expensive at over $100 per month, but they also offer a lot of features that Skool doesn't.
 The pricing model used by both of these platforms definitely suits creators already making tens of thousands a month, but don’t forget that there’s also a percentage fee being charged per transaction with Skool thanks to how they process payments so you can’t really win with volume either.

 Whop, meanwhile, is free to use for all creators, meaning that you can get started and build out your business at your own pace without being charged all the while.
-The percentage fee of just 3% plus processing fee is also extremely hard to beat, with 8%, 10%, or even 12% being closer to the industry norm.
+Whop's fee starts at just 3% plus processing fee - which is extremely hard to beat, with 8%, 10%, or even 12% being closer to the industry norm.

 Whop and Skool have both gathered considerable traction of late, appealing to digital entrepreneurs with the way they do things.
 However, Skool’s extreme focus on a small selection of features tends to mean that Whop wins out in most cases.
 Creators like Adam are saying things like this about the two: